 Partnership tools and guidelines

 Working in partnership is central to our vision of a world where everyone, everywhere has access to water and sanitation.
-We will only achieve our vision and mission through collaborating with a wide range of partners – from governments, civil society, academia and the private sector – to improve policy and practice relating to water, sanitation and hygiene (WASH).
+We will only achieve our vision and mission through collaborating with a wide range of partners – from governments and civil society to academia and the private sector – to improve policy and practice relating to water, sanitation and hygiene (WASH).

 We have developed a series of practical tools and guidelines to support and strengthen good partnerships: